aortem/dartstream/README.md

 ## Enhance with Firebase Dart Admin Auth SDK

 We hope the Firebase Dart Admin Auth SDK helps you to efficiently build and scale your server-side applications.
-Join our growing community and start contributing to the ecosystem today!  test
+Join our growing community and start contributing to the ecosystem today!